-Last Updated on June 21, 2021 by Bonnie
+Last Updated on September 29, 2024 by Bonnie

 In all, we visited 20 national park sites in Indiana, Ohio, Michigan, Wisconsin and Minnesota.
 We spent almost 6 weeks in June and July on our Great Lakes road trip with our RV.
-Unfortunately, we did not make it to all of the sites that we wanted to and we had to return home early to get some much-needed repairs on the camper.
+Unfortunately, we did not make it to all of the sites that we wanted to as we had to return home early to get some much-needed repairs on the camper.

 I have to say, the Great Lakes region sure does have variety.
 Here you’ll find historic sites, battlefields, lakeshores and even a remote island.
 There really is something for everyone!

-If you’re looking to visit the Great Lakes national parks, along with a few additional sites, this road trip itinerary will get you there.
+If you’re looking to visit the Great Lakes National Parks, along with a few additional sites, this road trip itinerary will get you there.

 (Disclaimer: When we link to places where you can buy our stuff or places we stayed, we are using special codes that earn us commissions on the sales at no additional cost to you.
 Please see our Review Policy for more information.)